isabelle-utp/utp-main/README.md

 ```

 from the main UTP root directory.
 Alternatively there is a script ``bin/build.sh`` which fetches all dependencies
 and builds all heap images, and thus may be an easier option for installation.
+Our scripts rely on knowing the location
+of where Isabelle/UTP is installed.
+If they do not correctly guess the location then please set the environment variable
+``ISABELLE_UTP`` to the absolute path where it is installed.

 Repository overview
 -------------------